 Why Is The Paleo Diet Unhealthy?
-Paleo Side Effects
+Surprising Side Effects

 Some of those who are following Paleo may ask; why the Paleo diet is unhealthy, although that is not always the case.
 The Paleo diet has its benefits and drawbacks.